Editorial advisory

 Water Verdict

-Ray County receives a fair water quality assessment with a grade of C and a score of 59.8 out of 100.
+Ray County, Missouri receives a fair water quality assessment with a grade of C and a score of 59.8 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 159 square miles of upstream watershed, giving local source waters a regional footprint.
+At the most recent USGS reading, local streamflow was below its historical mean at 18.4% — worth watching in drier seasons.

 Violation Context

-Ray County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Ray County, Missouri show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 6.5 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.

 Consumer Guidance